-Competition deadline: June 4th, 2019
+Competition deadline: June 4th, 2020

 Terms and Conditions

-The 2019 Literary Taxidermy Short Story Competition (LTSSC) is open to everyone.
+- The 2020 Literary Taxidermy Short Story Competition (LTSSC) is open to everyone.

 - Authors may not submit their LTSSC stories anywhere else during the duration of the LTSSC.

-Your story must be a new and original work that has not been previously published.
+- Your story must be a new and original work that has not been previously published.

-Your story must include the opening and closing lines, as given.
+- Your story must include the opening and closing lines as your opening and closing lines.

-Your story must be in English.
+- Your story must be in English.

 - There are NO GENRE REQUIREMENTS.
 Everything’s fair game: satire, tragedy, science fiction, fantasy, suspense, detective, romance, hyper realism, magical realism, plain old realism, speculative fiction, flash fiction, meta-fiction, meta-meta-fiction, screenplay, poetry, et cetera.

-Your manuscript must be easy to read: double-spaced 12 pt Times (or a similar size and typeface).
+- Your manuscript must be easy to read: double-spaced 12 pt Times (or a similar size and typeface).
 Your text color must be black; your page color must be white.

 - Your manuscript must be page-numbered and included the story name on the top of each page.
-(For example, “Story Title – Page 5.”)
+(For example, “My Story Title – Page 5.”)

-Your manuscript must NOT include your name nor any contact details.
+- Your manuscript must NOT include your name nor any contact details.
 (We require authorial anonymity for our judges.)

 - Your manuscript must be a Microsoft Word, Apple Pages, or plain text document.
 Authors are encouraged to use one of our Manuscript Templates.
 Templates are available for Microsoft Word and Apple Pages.

 - A USD $10 Entry Fee is required for each story submitted to the competition.

-The Entry Fee must be paid via PayPal.
-You may pay here: The 2019 Competition
+- The Entry Fee must be paid via PayPal.
+You may pay here: The 2020 Competition

 How to Submit Your Story

-Your story will be accepted in digital format only.
+- Your story will be accepted in digital format only.

 - Your story must be sent to firstname.lastname@example.org as a single document attachment.
 It must arrive before the competition deadline.

 - The filename of your document should derive from the title of your story.
 Do NOT use your name as any part of the filename.

-Any error in submission format may mean that your entry will not be considered, so please double-check.
+- Any error in submission format may mean that your entry will not be considered, so please double-check.

-Learn more about submitting your story here: The 2019 Competition
+- Learn more about submitting your story here: The 2020 Competition

-The group of Competition Judges may be changed at any time without notice.
+- The group of Competition Judges may be changed at any time without notice.

-All submissions must be received before 04 June 2019 at 12:00 PM PST.
+- All submissions must be received before 04 June 2020 at 12:00 PM PST.
 Late entries will NOT be considered.

 Authors’ Rights and Responsibilities

-Authors retain the rights to the stories they submit to the LTSSC.
+- Authors retain the rights to the stories they submit to the LTSSC.

-By participating in the LTSSC, each author represents and warrants that: (i) the submission is original to the author, and all right, title and interest (including but not limited to copyright) therein and thereto is exclusively owned and/or controlled by the author to the full extent necessary to enable Regulus Press to use the submission as contemplated by these Competition Rules; (ii) the submission does not contain any material that is unlawful, in violation of or contrary to the laws or regulations in any jurisdiction where the submission is created; (iii) the submission does not infringe upon the intellectual property or other statutory or common law rights of any third party (including but not limited to copyright, trademark, personality or privacy rights); (iv) Regulus Press’ use and re-use of the submission in accordance with the terms set out herein will not infringe or violate the rights of any third party (including copyright), or require any payment to or consent/permission from any third party; and (v) the submission has not been previously exploited or published in any form, and no rights in or to the submission have been granted, pledged, or assigned to any third party which would interfere with or derogate from the rights granted to Regulus Press as described in these Competition Rules.
+- By participating in the LTSSC, each author represents and warrants that: (i) the submission is original to the author, and all right, title and interest (including but not limited to copyright) therein and thereto is exclusively owned and/or controlled by the author to the full extent necessary to enable Regulus Press to use the submission as contemplated by these Competition Rules; (ii) the submission does not contain any material that is unlawful, in violation of or contrary to the laws or regulations in any jurisdiction where the submission is created; (iii) the submission does not infringe upon the intellectual property or other statutory or common law rights of any third party (including but not limited to copyright, trademark, personality or privacy rights); (iv) Regulus Press’ use and re-use of the submission in accordance with the terms set out herein will not infringe or violate the rights of any third party (including copyright), or require any payment to or consent/permission from any third party; and (v) the submission has not been previously exploited or published in any form, and no rights in or to the submission have been granted, pledged, or assigned to any third party which would interfere with or derogate from the rights granted to Regulus Press as described in these Competition Rules.

 - By participating in the LTSSC, each author grants permission for Regulus Press to use their submission for editorial, advertising, and promotional purposes without additional compensation, unless prohibited by law.

 - By participating in the LTSSC, each author agrees to hold Regulus Press, their advertising and promotion agencies and their affiliates, partners, representative agents, successors, assigns, officers, directors, and employees harmless for any injury or damage caused or claimed to be caused by participation in the LTSSC or acceptance or use of the awards.